Benedict Cumberbatch Is Honoured With Star On Hollywood Walk Of Fame

 Marvel star Benedict Cumberbatch has today been honoured with his own star on the Hollywood Walk Of Fame.

-The actor attended the event following yesterday’s SAG awards where he was nominated for Outstanding Performance by a Male Actor in a Leading Role for his performance in The Power Dog.
+The actor attended the event following yesterday’s SAG Awards where he was nominated for Outstanding Performance by a Male Actor in a Leading Role for his performance in The Power of the Dog.

-Stay up-to-date on the latest news with The National Briefing - keeping you in the loop with the nation’s breaking news as it hits.

 Cumberbatch lost to film veteran Will Smith who was nominated for his role in King Richard.